mikeal/ZDAG/SPEC.md

-This may be novel, or maybe not, i haven't seen these things plugged together in this exact way before, but VARINT has been around a long time so I doubt I'm the first.
+This may be novel, or maybe not, i haven't seen these things plugged together in this exact way before, but VARINT has been around a long time so I doubt I'm the first person to build something liek this.
 I definitely didn't invent compression tables :P

+Finally, because these tables have to be parsed into a list of constants the de-duplication we have in the block is mirrored in savings in-memory when decompressed with little or no extra work in the parser.
+Since values are de-duplicated and referenced with VARINT pointers later in the STRUCTURE the natural parsing method will be to return references to those constants as long as they are immutable.

 ## DELTA

 Delta compression is used heavily across this format.

-In the context of this specification, whenever refering to indexes or lengths in deterministicly iterable structures write write the DELTA between the prior index/length and the next as a VARINT.
+In the context of this specification, whenever refering to indexes or lengths in deterministicly iterable structures we write the DELTA between the prior index/length and the next as a VARINT.

 This allows for a 64b number space for any index/length which we then compress even further by reducing the size of the number we encode.
 This means we will almost always keep the length to a single byte.

-In many cases we need to reserve 0 and 1 for termination of a sequence.
+In some cases we need to reserve 0 for termination of a sequence and in one case we also need to reserve an additional token as 1.
-This means that we can't have 0 or 1 be a valid DELTA.
-So we store the DELTA +1 or +2 in these specific cases, which reduce the available compression addresses by the lowest possible amount.
+This means that we can't always use 0 and 1 as valid DELTAs.
+So we store the DELTA +1 or +2 in these specific cases, which reduces the available compression addresses by the lowest possible amount.

 These are the cases where we use DETLA compression:

 * HEADER_LINKS: We need 0 for termination of the header and 1 for termination of a prefix compression sequence.
-So when we write the hash digests we use the DELTA +2.
+So when we write the hash digest lengths we use the DELTA +2.
 * HEADER_VALUES: The values header begins with the full length of the header as a VARINT.
   This could potentially be reduced in size by using DELTA compression but we'd lose the ability to skip over the values header to the STRUCTURE when parsing so it's probably not worth it.
 So value lengths are the DELTA (no increment).
-* STUCTURE_MAP_KEY_SORTING: since map keys are only a single type reference to the value table and the same key can never occur twice, we can safely reserver 0 for termination of the sequence.
+* STUCTURE_MAP_KEY_SORTING: since map keys are only a single type reference to the value table and the same key can never occur twice, we can safely reserve only 0 for termination of the sequence.
   Map key references are written as the DELTA +1.
 This not only reduces the size of the references, it makes it impossible to write indeterministic maps.